 The Healthy Reefs Initiative (HRI), in collaboration with the World Resources Institute (WRI) and local partners, developed and implemented this first-ever multinational Eco-Audit of the Mesoamerican Reef Countries.

 Evaluation criteria are comprehensive and inclusive.

-Twenty-two standardized management indicators were developed across seven themes, such as fisheries management and coastal zone management.1The Eco-Audit draws on input from a variety of NGOs, governmental agencies, and the private sector, and includes transparently verified and publicly available results.
-In September and October 2011, HRI and WRI convened four national workshops, whose purpose was for participants to collectively rank each indicator and to compile documents to verify the rankings.
+Twenty-eight standardized management indicators were developed across seven themes, such as fisheries management and coastal zone management.1The Eco-Audit draws on input from a variety of NGOs, governmental agencies, and the private sector, and includes transparently verified and publicly available results.
+In August 2013, HRI held a regional workshop in Belize, whose purpose was for participants to collectively rank each indicator, agree upon 6 new indicators and to compile documents to verify the rankings.

 Analysis is objective, science-based, and validated.

 HRI and its regional partners are committed to maintaining audit standards that are unbiased, fact-based, transparent, and replicable.
 The financial and management auditing firm of PricewaterhouseCoopers Costa Rica (PwC)2 reviewed the methodology and provided feedback on the processes, indicators, and quality of the verification documentation.